 Australian Painted Lady Facts

-- This gorgeous Lepidoptera is most frequently referred to by the informative common name of the Australian Painted Lady.
-It does have a few other general names, though.
-Those include such diverse terms as the Cosmopolitan and the Thistle Butterfly.
+- This gorgeous Lepidoptera is most frequently referred to by the obviously informative common name of the Australian Painted Lady.
+The beauty does have a few other general names, though.
+Those include such diverse terms as Cosmopolitan and Thistle Butterfly.

-- Within scientific circles, however, it’s much known better by its formal title.
-Thankfully, that’s an extremely easy title for the layperson to pronounce.
-That’s because this marvel of Nature and evolution bears the official moniker of Vanessa kershawi.
+- Within scientific circles, however, it’s probably much known better by its purely technical title.
+Thankfully, that’s an extremely easy one for the layperson to pronounce.
+That’s because this marvel of Nature and evolution presently bears the official moniker of Vanessa kershawi.

-- It often serves as a source of confusion and conflict among entomologists.
-That’s true since it’s extremely similar to a much more widely spread species.
+- This gorgeous Lepidoptera often serves as a source of confusion and conflict among entomologists.
+That’s true since it’s very similar to a much more widely spread species.
 Many researchers believe it should be considered as only a subspecies of that better-known insect.

 - The beautiful Australian Painted Lady appears to be maintaining a population base that’s both stable and sufficient.
 That pleasant also seems to hold true throughout the entirety of its range.
-The IUCN, therefore, presently has no listing for it on the Red List.
+The IUCN, therefore, presently has no listing for it on the Red List of Threatened Species.

-- It nevertheless faces several possible threats to its existence.
+- It nevertheless faces several possible threats to its continued existence as a species.
 In this, it follows the pattern of most species.
 The majority of these perils stem from the actions of humans.
 They include such dangers as habitat loss and the increasing effects of climate change.

 Related Articles